Swing Riots: Precarious employment

 In the 1780s, workers would be employed at annual hiring fairs, or ‘mops’, to serve for the whole year.
 During that period, the worker would receive payment in kind and in cash from his employer, would often work at his side, and would commonly share meals at the employer's table.
 As time passed, the gulf between farmer and employee widened.
 Workers were hired on stricter cash-only contracts, which ran for increasingly shorter periods.
 First, monthly terms became the norm.
 Later, contracts were offered for as little as a week.
 Between 1750 and 1850, farm labourers faced the loss of their land, the transformation of their contracts and the sharp deterioration of their economic situations.
 By the time of the 1830 riots, they had retained very little of their former status except the right to parish relief, under the Old Poor Law system.

 Additionally, there was an influx of Irish farm labourers in 1829, who had come to seek agricultural work which contributed to reduced employment opportunities for other farming communities.
-Irish labourers would find themselves being threatened from the beginning of the riots the following year.
+Irish labourers would find themselves being threatened from the beginning of the riots.
+Local newspapers of the time reported that rioting occurred in Lincolnshire and Northamptonshire over the employment of Irish labourers as late as 11 August 1832.